SportBeep.com

 “I feel amazingly proud of these guys.
 A lot of continuity from Rome, that is a bit unusual, but shows how good they are,” explained Donald at the naming ceremony at Sky Sports in England.
 “But while there is continuity, this is a different animal to play away in America.
 We know how difficult it is.
 I have looked at lots of different angles to try and prepare us for the challenge ahead,” he added.

 Lowry, pipped by Hojgaard for automatic qualification, was the first name out of Donald’s hat.
 “He was very close to making it automatically.
 You see what Shane brings with his infectious energy,” said Donald.
 “He understands team above everything else.
 It is great to have his energy and vibes in the team room.
 He is one hell of a player as well.”
 This is the former British Open winner’s third consecutive Ryder Cup appearance as a captain’s pick.
+“It’s unbelievable,” said the 38-year-old Irishman.
+“It’s been a stressful few weeks and a stressful year trying to make the team.”

-Hovland was thrilled to return to the Ryder Cup cauldron after combining with Aberg for two big foursome wins.
+Hovland was thrilled to return to the Ryder Cup cauldron after combining with Aberg for two significant foursome wins.
 “He was a lion for us in Rome, and he will continue to be that in Bethpage,” Donald commented.
 “I can feel my palms are getting really sweaty, and I’m super excited to get going,” said the Norwegian player.

 For Fitzpatrick, it was the perfect present on his 31st birthday.
-“Matt said himself that he didn’t get off to the best start this year but he has turned it around impressively,” noted Donald.
+“Matt said himself that he didn’t get off to the best start this year, but he has turned it around impressively,” noted Donald.
 “Statistically, no one has been as good as he has the last three or four months.”
 Aberg, who made his Ryder Cup debut in 2023, said, “I definitely feel more experienced this time.”
+Lowry, Straka, Aberg, Hovland, and Fitzpatrick were the top five outside of the automatic qualification spots in qualifying.

+Donald’s Europe is seeking their first back-to-back titles in 19 years.
 Last week, Donald’s opposite number, US skipper Keegan Bradley, opted not to become the first playing captain in 62 years.
 Instead, he named two-time major winners Justin Thomas and Collin Morikawa, Ryder Cup veterans Patrick Cantlay and Sam Burns, and rookies Ben Griffin and Cameron Young.
 They join the six automatic qualifiers for the US lineup: top-ranked Scottie Scheffler, two-time major winners Xander Schauffele and Bryson DeChambeau, US Open winner J.J.
-Spaun, and his fellow Ryder Cup rookie Russell Henley, and Harris English.
+Spaun and his fellow Ryder Cup rookie Russell Henley, and Harris English.

 © 2024 AFP